tock/tock-www/_posts/2025-01-16-talking-tock-58.md

 [CHERI](https://www.cl.cam.ac.uk/research/security/ctsrd/cheri/) extension for
 hardware architectures.
 With CHERI, hardware can track whether a pointer can be dereferenced.
 The metadata for that tracking is stored alongside the pointer address in hardware registers.
-With the `CapabilityPtr` type, Tock now has a mechanism to represent data that is larger than the machine's `usize` yet still represents a single register.
+Tock is targeting a hybrid CHERI ABI which supports both a traditional pointer and pointers with the CHERI metadata.
+With the `CapabilityPtr` type, Tock now has a mechanism to represent these pointers with metadata that are larger than the machine's `usize` yet `CapabilityPtr` still represents a single register.

 Adding `CapabilityPtr` is only a first step towards support for CHERI in Tock.
 Additional pull requests will fill in the remaining support needed in the Tock